Exhibition Dates

 Location

-Minnesota Street Project, Atrium & Media Room, 1275 Minnesota Street, San Francisco, CA
+1275 Minnesota Street, San Francisco, CA

 Admission is free and open to the public, all ages welcome, wheelchair accessible.

-The Recology San Francisco Artist in Residence (AIR) Program is thrilled to announce a special partnership with Minnesota Street Project (MSP) to commemorate the AIR Program’s 35th anniversary.
-In keeping with past anniversary celebrations, this milestone exhibition, Art/Education/Community – 35 Years at Recology AIR, will include work by Recology artists-in-residence from the past five years, along with a screening of videos and films from various years highlighting the continued impact and evolution of one of the Bay Area’s most beloved and enduring programs.
+In keeping with past anniversary celebrations, this milestone exhibition, Art/Education/Community – 35 Years at Recology AIR, will feature work by Recology artists-in-residence from the past five years, along with a screening of videos and films from various years in the Media Room.
+Featured in Gallery 107 will be works by student artists from the Student Artist in Residence Program, Recology AIR board members and staff who have participated in the program, and pieces from a special partnership with Creativity Explored.
+Together, these works highlight the lasting impact and enduring legacy of one of the Bay Area’s most beloved and long-standing programs.

 Partnering with Minnesota Street Project, an esteemed hub for contemporary art and a vital force in San Francisco’s creative community, represents a significant opportunity for Recology AIR.
 Presenting this work at MSP underscores the importance of the artists’ voices and the shared commitment between Recology and MSP to foster community engagement, creativity, and cultural dialogue.